 Active members shall be entitled to exercise full membership rights.

 Section 5: Rights-Restrictions.

-- Associate, Retired and Student members shall have all the privileges of Membership, except the privilege of voting and holding office.
+A. Associate, Retired, and Student members shall have all the privileges of Membership, except the privileges of voting and holding office.

-- Corporate/Business/Professional Organization and Member-at-Large members shall have all the privileges of membership excepting those of voting, holding office and serving on a committee.
+B. Corporate/Business/Professional Organization and Member-at-Large members shall have all the privileges of Membership, except the privileges of voting, holding office, and serving on a committee.